Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Brentford Families - Gomm

-There were many Gomms in Brentford and the trees below have been constructed using census returns from ancestry.co.uk,freebmd entries and research kindly contributed by Amanda, Chris, Peggy and Karen.
+There were many Gomms in Brentford and the trees below have been constructed using census returns from ancestry.co.uk, freebmd entries and research kindly contributed by Amanda, Chris, Peggy, Karen, Brenda Jackson (on behalf of Michael Barnett) and David.
 In several cases a brother, sister, nephew or niece is attached to a family and this has allowed some branches to be joined up.
 I would advise anybody descended from the Gomm family to confirm the links through purchase of birth and marriage certificates.

 The Oxford line